Tampa Hit and Run Accident Lawyer

 When you’re involved in a car accident and the at-fault driver leaves the scene of the crash without stopping, it’s known as a hit and run.
 Trying to understand what needs to be done next to recover compensation for your damages can be confusing and overwhelming.

-Whether you were injured in a hit-and-run car accident with another driver or got hit by a car in a pedestrian accident by someone who fled the scene of the crash, it’s important to remember that you do have rights.
+Whether you were injured in a hit-and-run accident with another driver or got hit by a car in a pedestrian accident by someone who fled the scene of the crash, it’s important to remember that you do have rights.
 The best way to ensure you understand your legal rights is to hire an experienced hit and run attorney to handle your case.

 What do you do after a hit and run?

 While getting hit by a driver who leaves the scene of the crash can be upsetting, try to remain calm so you can assess the situation.
 No matter what, do not try to chase or pursue the at-fault driver.
 Instead, do your best to remember everything you can about the person who was driving and the vehicle (e.g., license plate number, vehicle make/model, color) so that you can give a detailed description to police.
 These steps will help you when you have to report a hit and run accident:

 - Call 911 right away – If you or anyone else needs an ambulance, let the dispatcher know.
 Otherwise, tell the dispatcher you’ve been involved in a hit-and-run accident and answer all their questions so that police can try to locate the at-fault driver.
 Cooperate with police when they arrive and see if anyone who witnessed the crash is willing to stay and give a statement to the investigating officer.
 Be sure to also get the name and contact information of any witnesses.